 You can access the Rapid Access Breast Clinic at the following times:

-Monday evening with Miss Tasha Gandamihardja
+Monday evening and Friday morning with Miss Tasha Gandamihardja

 Tuesday afternoons with Mr MD Zaker Ullah